turbot/steampipe-plugin-slack/docs/index.md

 API tokens in Slack are associated with Apps.
 To use Steampipe, you need to create an App in Slack with the appropriate permissions.

 1. Log in to the Slack website, and view your Apps at https://api.slack.com/apps.
-2. Create New App for your workspace, e.g. `Steampipe CLI`.
+2. Create a New App for your workspace, e.g. `Steampipe CLI`.
 3. In "Add features & functionality", choose "Permissions".
 4. Grant permissions in a User token scope.
 This means the Slack App is acting on your behalf.
 Refer Permissions and Scopes for necessary scopes by table.
 5. Reinstall your app.